Mookie Betts Preview, Player Props: Dodgers vs. Giants

 Giants Pitching Rankings

-- The 8.6 strikeouts per nine innings compiled by the Giants pitching staff ranks 18th in the league.
+- The 8.5 strikeouts per nine innings compiled by the Giants pitching staff ranks 22nd in MLB.

-- Giants pitchers combine to surrender the fewest home runs in baseball (172 total, 1.1 per game).
+- Giants pitchers combine to surrender the first-fewest home runs in baseball (172 total, 1.1 per game).

-- Beck (3-3) pitches for the Giants to make his third start this season.
+- The Giants will send Harrison (1-1) to make his seventh start of the season.
+He is 1-1 with a 4.85 ERA and 31 strikeouts in 29 2/3 innings pitched.

-- His last time out was out of the bullpen on Sunday when the right-hander threw 4 1/3 innings against the Los Angeles Dodgers, surrendering two earned runs while giving up four hits.
+- In his most recent time out on Friday, Sept.
+22 against the Los Angeles Dodgers, the left-hander went 5 1/3 innings, allowing two earned runs while surrendering three hits.

+- In six games this season, the 22-year-old has a 4.85 ERA and 9.4 strikeouts per nine innings, while allowing a batting average of .250 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.